Barbara's Best Bakery

-- Show the children the baked goods in the bakery: the bread, buns, brownies, or bagels (pictures and/or real baked goods), and have the children repeat the baked good names after you, emphasizing the /b/ sound.
+- Show the children the baked goods in the bakery: the bread, buns, brownies, or bagels (pictures and/or real baked goods), and have the children repeat the names after you, emphasizing the /b/ sound.

 - Comment on the baked goods: “Barbara bakes the best banana bread!”
 “These are buttery buns."
 "Look at the beautiful bagels.”

 - Ask the children if they want a bit or a bite of Barbara’s best-baked banana bread (or another letter B baked good).